MeshachBlue/compushare/README.md

 Stage 4
 ==========
-Make a "worker" program in which the user can add a list of trusted websites that run on WebCl and contain payment in Bitcoin including the WebCl Bitcoin miner written by [Adrien Plagnol](https://bitbucket.org/dalsh/jsoclbm)
+Make a "worker" program in which the user can add a list of trusted websites that run on WebCl and contain payment in Bitcoin.
+The code would default to the WebCl Bitcoin miner written by [Adrien Plagnol](https://bitbucket.org/dalsh/jsoclbm) if all else failed.